Miss America turns 100. Will she last another 100 years?

 UNCASVILLE, Conn.
 (AP) — As Miss America turns 100, a major question remains unanswered: Is she still relevant?

+Participation and viewership has dropped since its 1960s heyday.
+When the next Miss America is crowned Thursday, her coronation will only be available to stream via NBC's Peacock service, shunted from her primetime broadcast throne.

 Faithful Miss America organizers and enthusiasts contend the annual ritual is here to stay and will keep changing with the times.
-And even though they may not have indeed devised a plan for world peace, many participants say the organization — billed as one of the largest providers of scholarship assistance to young women — has been life-altering, opening doors for them professionally and personally.
-And they believe others should have the same opportunities.
+And even though they may not have indeed devised a plan for world peace, many participants say the organization — a large provider of scholarship assistance to young women — has been life-altering, opening doors for them professionally and personally.
+Others should have the same opportunities, they say.

 People are also reading…

-Fans of Miss America often cheer on their state's contender like they would for a local sports team.
-Yet some have voiced disappointment about some of the competition's attempts to adapt to contemporary mores and evolve from its regressive beginnings.
+Fans of Miss America often cheer on their state’s contender like they would for a local sports team.
+Yet some have voiced disappointment about the competition's attempts to adapt to contemporary mores.

 Meanwhile, the competition is still engulfed by calls for greater diversity.

-In the late 1930s, 40s and 50s, minority women were excluded by "rule number seven," which stated contestants had to be "of good health and of the white race."
+In the late 1930s, 40s and 50s, “rule number seven,” stated contestants had to be “of good health and of the white race.”

 1968 saw a Miss Black America Contest, held to revolt against the lack of diversity, as well as a protest by several hundred women organized by the feminist group New York Radical Women, which called Miss America “an image that oppresses women in every area in which it purports to represent us.”